U.S. Supreme Court to review high-profile constitutional cases

 Additionally, the U.S. Supreme Court has cleared the way for Texas to use a new congressional map that could help the Republican effort to shore up their majority in the upcoming 2026 midterm elections.

-The unsigned decision on December 4, 2025, came after Texas filed an emergency request in November to block a lower-court ruling which blocked the new map.
+The unsigned decision on December 4, 2025, came after Texas filed an emergency request in November to block a lower-court ruling that blocked the new map.
 It was then passed by the Texas State Legislature and signed into law by Republican Governor Greg Abbott in August.

-Stephen Montoya, a Partner at Montoya, Lucero and Pastor, joined “Arizona Horizon” to discuss the upcoming cases and potential outcomes.
+Stephen Montoya, a Partner at Montoya, Lucero, and Pastor, joined “Arizona Horizon” to discuss the upcoming cases and potential outcomes.

 Stephen Montoya, Partner at Montoya, Lucero, and Pastor